-(Hebrews 3:3) For Jesus has been counted worthy of more glory than Moses-as much more glory as the builder of a house has more honor than the house itself.
+(Hebrews 3:3) Yet Jesus is worthy of more glory than Moses, just as the builder of a house has more honor than the house itself.

 The writer acknowledged Moses' greatness, but wanted to show that Jesus was far greater than Moses; both Moses and Jesus remained faithful in their service of God in God's kingdom or house (among God's people).
 As the Builder of the universe, including the angelic host and the people of God, Jesus is far greater than all of creation and far greater than Moses; therefore, Jesus deserves and receives greater honor than Moses, the angels, or anyone else.
 Because Jesus has far greater honor than Moses, the writer wanted to remind his Jewish readers that they were to listen to Jesus and obey Jesus as their Lord and Savior.
 When Jesus was transfigured, God gave this command: "This is my Son, whom I love; with him I am well pleased.
 Listen to him!"
 (Matthew 17:5).